mainlining/gmobile/README.md

 ## Building

-We use the meson (and thereby Ninja) build system for libgmobile.
+We use the meson (and thereby Ninja) build system for gmobile.
 The quickest way to get going is to do the following:

     meson . _build
-    ninja -C _build
+    meson compile -C _build

 # API docs
 API documentation is available at https://guidog.pages.gitlab.gnome.org/gmobile/